Love poems are kind of amazing.

 While many of these love poems will be about romantic love, I know that there are so many different kinds of love out there, like the love between friends.
 So whatever kind of love is at the top of your mind and your heart, I’ve got you covered.

-From famous poems to lesser-known poets, I think you’ll enjoy this love poetry.
+From famous poems to love poems for her to some of the best love poems, I think you’ll enjoy this love poetry.

 1. “How Do I Love Thee” by Elizabeth Barrett Browning